fidat0/git/README.md

 ## This is a git tutorials by pankaj
 ## hello this is fidato doing first time
 ## and really excited to to leaarn git
-## heelo thi sis slight modificationgit
+## heelo thi sis anzing modificationgit
 ## this is change is done by developer 2